Data4Democracy/internal-displacement/workplan.md

 __Activities:__
 - Build classifier for binary classification of documents into relevant vs. not relevant (modeling)

-+ *It is unclear to me if we have a training dataset for this part*
++ *Likely need to construct some sort of training dataset for this classifier*
-+ *This probably also needs to be trainable in the future through some type of online learning or larger datasets.*
++ *This probably also needs to be trainable in the future through online learning or larger datasets.*

 ### Tagging (Interpreter)